qmk/qmk_firmware/keyboards/keychron/q1/rev_0100/keymaps/viaenc/README.md

-# Nazzer's Keychron Q1 VIA with Encoder Support Keymap for rev0100 ANSI
+# Nazzer's Keychron Q1 VIA with Encoder Support

 - Enables EC11 rotary encoder with pins mapped to B7 and E6
+- Encoder is mapped to KC_VOLU and KC_VOLD (Volume Up and Volume Down)
-- Map top right key pushbutton to KC_MUTE
+- Map top right key pushbutton to KC_MUTE (Mute / Unmute)

 ## Changelog